gazebosim/gz-sim/tutorials/blender_procedural_datasets.md

   │ └── model.sdf    # SDF description of the model
   ├── rock1/         # SDF Model directory of the 2nd model
   └── ...
-└── garden/          # Identical structure for the dataset of garden models ...
+└── woodland/          # Identical structure for the dataset of woodland models ...
-  ├── garden0/
+  ├── woodland0/
-  ├── garden1/
+  ├── woodland1/
   └── ...
 ```